MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-detailedmessage-method.md

 ## Remarks

-The detailed message is not shown to the end user, but is included in the **Copy details** part of the error dialog.
+The detailed message isn't shown to the end user, but is included in the **Copy details** part of the error dialog.
 For more information about the **Copy details** part of the error dialog, see [Understanding the error dialog](../../devenv-error-dialog.md).

-You are not required to set a detailed message for error dialogs.
+You aren't required to set a detailed message for error dialogs.
 But it might be helpful to add more technical information here to help a person who needs to troubleshoot the issue.

 ## Example